 If English is not your first language, please see our English language requirements.

-If you are studying a HND or Foundation Degree you may be able to enter onto the final year of our degree courses.
+If you are studying an HND or Foundation Degree you may be able to enter the final year of our degree courses.
 For more information, please contact email@example.com.